PatricReineri/pokemon-card-classifier/README.md

 4. **Train the model:**

     Once the images and data have been downloaded, you can train the EfficientNetB1 model using the `card-classifier.py` script.
-This will generate the required model file       (`pokemon_classifier_crop_cards.pth`) and the label encoder file (`classes.npy`):
+This will generate the required model file       (`pokemon_classifier.pth`) and the label encoder file (`classes.npy`):

     ```bash
     python card-classifier.py